cslfiu/Augmenting_Security_and_Privacy_in_the_Virtual_Realm-Methodology/prisma2020checklist.md

+# Prisma 2020 Systematic Review

+We used Prisma 2020 guidelines as a guide during the writing of our magazine paper.
+We adapted the points of Prisma 2020 checklist which are given below.
 ## Checklist for Systematic Review Reporting

 | Section and Topic             | Item # | Checklist item                                                                                                                                                                                               | Location where item is reported |